What is consolidated credit?

 - You also can’t apply for new credit cards until you complete the program, although you can qualify for loans.
 That means you can still seek financing for a new home or car if you need it.

-- If the program is not set up correctly, there can be a gap between your last individual payment to a credit and first program payment.
-This can cause credit damage and must be avoided.
+- If the program is not set up correctly, there can be a gap between your last individual payment to the creditor and first program payment.
+This can cause a late fee and your account to fall behind; it may generate a negative mark on your credit for the missed payment.
+Make sure to make the monthly payments until your program formally starts to ensure your accounts stay current and you avoid credit damage.